- R vs. Python – Basic differences

 The same happens when you fill in data into a data processing pipe.

-Especially the pipe %>% symbol from the magrittr-package and the
+symbol from the magrittr-package and the

 helper function from the dplyr-package are a well known tool for

-data processing pipes in R. Since R version 4.1, there is also the native pipe
+data processing pipes in R. Since R version 4.1, there is also the native pipe|>

-|> which uses the |-symbol that was already used for pipes on unix shells for a long time.
+-symbol that was already used for pipes on unix shells for a long time.

 The example uses the palmer penguins example data and groups the data by the species and does a simple summary per species: